Some issues may be better served with standard coaching / therapy sessions (1 hour), while others may benefit more from Regression Therapy.

 Can I have a Skype session?

 Yes.
 If you would like to come for therapy but have too far to travel, we can do therapy over Skype.
-However, I am not comfortable carrying out hypnosis over Skype as I prefer to have more control over the environment you are in e.g. it's tricky if the dog is jumping all over you.
+However, I personally prefer not to use hypnosis over Skype as I prefer to have more control over the environment you are in e.g. it's tricky if the dog is jumping all over you.
 Therefore it would be talking therapy only.
 If you are specifically keen on hypnotherapy, I would advise finding a practitioner closer to you.
 You can look on the BSCH website and do a postcode search, or the General Hypnotherapy Register to find people near you.

 Where can I see you?